jessephus/lets-flute/README.md

 - **Smooth 60fps animations** using Canvas API

 ### 🎓 **Educational**
-- **Real flute fingerings** - based on actual orchestral flute technique
+- **Authentic flute fingerings** - based on professional orchestral flute fingering charts
 - **Progressive songs** from simple scales to melodies
 - **Visual timing guides** to help with rhythm
 - **Perfect for beginners** and experienced players